Richard Nuttall

-Richard Nuttall (born 1961 or 1962) is an English professional football manager and former player who is currently the manager of the Hofstra University men's soccer program.
-Nuttal has managed the program since 1989.
+Richard Nuttall (born 1961 or 1962) is an English former football coach and player.
+He was the head coach of the Hofstra University men's soccer program from 1989 to 2025.

 Early life and playing career

 Richard Nuttall was born in South Yorkshire and grew up playing as a defender in the academies of Stoke City and Leeds United.
 Nuttall went professional in 1978 for Leeds United, although he never made an appearance with the club.
 In 1981, he joined Stoke City, but also never made an appearance with the club.

 In 1983, Nuttall moved to the United States full-time and was a physicals education teacher and football coach at North Shore High School until 1988, when he was hired at the head manager for Hofstra University's men's team.

 While a coach at Hofstra, Nuttall played for the Long Island Rough Riders of then the USISL from 1994 until 1996.